The German Infinitive

-So, as already mentioned in this heading, there is the expression “um… zu” followed by the the infinitive form of the verb.
-Well, by using this expression you usually initialize a so called “Finalsatz” – that’s a subordinate clause expressing some kind of goal or intention.
+So, as already mentioned in the title, there is the expression “um… zu” followed by the infinitive form of the verb.
+Well, by using this expression, you usually initialize a so-called “Finalsatz” – that’s a subordinate clause expressing some kind of goal or intention.
 By the way, the question word for this kind of sentence would be “wozu”.

 So, in case the subject of the main clause is identical with the one in the subordinate clause, the conjunction “um…zu” is used.
 Apart from that, there is no subject in the infinitive construction.
 So, the infinitive is put at the end of the sentence.

-Well, here are some example that will illustrate what I mean.
+Well, here are some examples that will illustrate what I mean.

 - “Ich lerne Deutsch, um in Deutschland arbeiten zu können.” – I learn German in order to work in Germany.